metrico/influxdb_iox/README.md

 # InfluxDB IOx

 > [!NOTE]
-> This repo will be made private on September 28, 2023.
-All code has been moved to the InfluxDB repo ([see this commit](https://github.com/influxdata/influxdb/commit/aa458ed1661a9e0ea58e5f999d383c08f8309c36)).
+> This fork is detached as of September 28, 2023

 InfluxDB IOx (short for Iron Oxide, pronounced InfluxDB "eye-ox") is the core of InfluxDB, an open source time series database.
 The name is in homage to Rust, the language this project is written in.